blockchaintp/sextant/docs/index.md

-# Sextant | Enterprise
+# Sextant for Enterprise

 ## Introduction

-_Sextant | Enterprise_ delivers the fundamental building blocks for
+_Sextant for Enterprise_ delivers the fundamental building blocks for multiparty innovation.
-multiparty innovation.
 It allows organizations to navigate distributed ledger, smart contract, and information security infrastructure deployment and management with ease.

 ## Overview

-_Sextant | Enterprise_ focuses on three key areas:
+_Sextant for Enterprise_ focuses on three key areas:

 ### Distributed Ledgers